manageandmore/my_mm/README.md

       - Write in present tense.
       - Separate the first sentence of a multi-line comment into its own paragraph.
       - Be clear and precise, but also terse.
   - For each feature, create a `<featurename>/_FEATURE.md` file containing higher-level documentation for this feature.
 This should at least contain three sections: General description, overall and complete functionality and the structure of the feature.
+Link this document in the features table above.

 - **Use well-defined typing**: Typescript allows us to be clear about the types of our objects and catch potential errors already when writing the code.
 We want to leverage this ability the best we can.
 Both the slack and notion packages we use come with well-defined types.
 We also added additional type structures for notion queries and feature flags that should be used.